 5) Adopt the right team collaboration platform for your company

 In order to avoid the numerous extra tools used for communication (Whatsapp, Skype, email, etc) consider adopting a tool to integrate all applications in one place.
-In this way, you can integrate all channels in one place, keep the communication simple and centralize information.
+This way, you can integrate all channels in one place, keep the communication simple and centralize information.

 Chats, files, video calls, and much more on a single platform: we have the answer